influxdata/docs-v2/content/influxdb/v2.1/write-data/no-code/use-telegraf/dual-write.md

 # Send data to InfluxDB OSS v2
 [[outputs.influxdb_v2]]
-  ## The URLs of the InfluxDB cluster nodes.
+  ## The URLs of the InfluxDB instance.
   ##
   ## Multiple URLs can be specified for a single cluster, only ONE of the
   ## urls will be written to each interval.